 You have the right to object to:

-processing based on legitimate interests or performance of a task in the public interest and or exercise of official authority
+Processing based on legitimate interests / performance of a task in the public interest / exercise of official authority

 Rights related to automated decision making and profiling